mazed-dev/truthsayer/README.md

 ## Workspaces

-- `truthsayer` - Web app
+- `truthsayer` - web app
 - `archaeologist` - browser plugin for Chromium/Chrome
+- `elementary` - library of common React components
 - `smuggler-api` - simple TS wrapper around smuggler REST API

 See [yarn workspaces](https://yarnpkg.com/features/workspaces).

 ## Docs

-For free private repos wiki is not availiable.
+For free private repos wiki is not available.
 Instead there is directory "./docs" in the root of this repo with markdown files.

 ## Development